pingcap/docs-tidb-operator/en/backup-to-s3.md

 * `spec.s3.region`: configures the Region where Amazon S3 is located if you want to use Amazon S3 for backup storage.
 * `.spec.s3.bucket`: the name of the bucket compatible with S3 storage.
 * `.spec.s3.prefix`: this field can be ignored.
 If you set this field, it will be used to make up the remote storage path `s3://${.spec.s3.bucket}/${.spec.s3.prefix}/backupName`.
 * `.spec.dumpling`: Dumpling-related configurations.
 You can specify Dumpling's operation parameters in the `options` field.
 See [Dumpling Option list](https://docs.pingcap.com/tidb/dev/dumpling-overview#option-list-of-dumpling) for more information.
 These configuration items of Dumpling can be ignored by default.
-When not specified, the default value of `options` is as follows:
+When these items are not specified, the default values of `options` fields are as follows:

     ```
     options: